BigSteveAbdulmex/BigSteveAbdulmex/README.md

 # Hey, I’m Steve Abdulmex 👋

-I’m a Software Engineer who loves building mobile apps with Flutter and backends with Go.
-I focus on creating apps that users enjoy and systems that run smoothly.
+I’m a Software Engineer hooked on building mobile apps with **Flutter** and solid backends with **Go**.
+I love creating apps that feel great to use and systems that work.

 ## About Me
-I enjoy coding apps from scratch, squashing bugs, and keeping things fast.
-I write clean code, test thoroughly, and leave clear notes for others (or future me).
-I’m all about learning new tech and connecting with devs.
+I’m all about coding apps from the ground up, crushing bugs, and making things run fast.
+I keep my code clean, test it thoroughly, and leave clear notes for others (or future me).
+Building apps that click with users is my jam. 😎

 ## What I Work With
 - **Languages**: Dart, Go